 24/7 support and premium insurance is included with every reservation.

-Choose from 30-minute visits once or twice per day.
+Choose from 20-minute, 45-minute, or 90-minute visits, once or twice per day.
 Make it a slumber party with overnights!

 Set up your free Meet & Greet

 Meet your Cat Sitter and review logistics with them before you leave.
 Satisfaction guaranteed!